-The Consolidated Entity is exposed to equity price risk, which arises from the remaining 750,000 (2016: 1,000,000) NST shares.
+The Consolidated Entity is exposed to equity price risk, which arises from the remaining 1,000,000 NST shares at 30 June 2016.

 These shares are listed on the ASX and classified as Available for Sale Financial Assets with which are initially recognised at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, they are measured at fair value and changes therein, other than impairment losses are recognised in other comprehensive income and presented in the Available for Sale Fair Value Reserve in equity.
 When an investment is derecognised, the cumulative gain or loss in equity is reclassified to the Consolidated Statement of Profit or Loss.
-A 10% movement in the 30 June 2017 share price would result in an +/- \$356,000 (2016: +/- \$494,000) movement in the value of the Available for Sale Financial Assets.
+A 10% movement in the 30 June 2016 share price would result in a +/- \$494,000 movement in the value of the Available for Sale Financial Assets.